AMWA-TV/is-06/APIs/stub/README.md

 # **[Work In Progress]** Stub For AMWA Network Control Specification

 The stub provides a sample implementation of the APIs that have been  described in this repository.
 It uses the files present in the sampledata folder for data simulation.<br>
-The subscription API is yet to be implemented.

 ## Usage: